 Shortly thereafter, while attending a a state association sponsored meeting of mutual managers, Gordy met with Howard Wiedenhoeft, manager for Ixonia Mutual.
 He brought up the idea of a merger from a business and economic standpoint.
 Both mutuals were financially strong.
 Their policy counts and premium volume were similar.
 A merger would lead to business efficiencies by reducing expenses, with the idea that there would only be one office, one audit, one computer system and one manager.

 The idea of such a merger was not impulsive or in any way taken lightly.
 In early August 2009, management for both mutuals met again to discuss the feasibility.
-Later that month, they followed with another meeting, this time including both companies’ executive committees and their auditors.
+Later that month, they followed with another meeting, this time including the executive committees and auditors for both companies.

 On September 29, the mutuals met again and this time they included their boards of directors.
 It was at this meeting that directors from both mutuals agreed to proceed with a merger plan.
 Because neither mutual was taking over the other, they decided to adopt a new name for the organization.
 They adopted new articles and bylaws.
 And the determined six directors from each mutual would make up the board of the new mutual.
 In essence, they were forming a completely new mutual.
 The one remaining factor would be the Ixonia Mutual charter.
 Because Ixonia Mutual was a limited mutual and it maintained an insurance company financial rating, it was decided the new company would continue using the Ixonia Mutual charter under its new name.